model-checking/cbmc-training/docs/src/cbmc/overview/unit-testing.md

 VERIFICATION SUCCESSFUL
 ```

+For examples as simple as this,
-In fact, we can run CBMC directly on the source files
+we can actually run CBMC directly on the source files
-(without explicitly invoking `goto-cc`) for examples this simple:
+(without explicitly invoking `goto-cc`):
 ```
 cbmc quartile.c unit-test.c
 ```